microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b><a name="aks">Activity: Testing a failover of the Availability Group</a></b></p>

-Follow the steps in his activity to simulate a failover and see how a new secondary replica has switched roles to become a primary, yielding is almost no downtime to the application.
+Follow the steps in his activity to simulate a failover and see how a new secondary replica has switched roles to become a primary, resulting in almost no downtime to the application.

 1. From the last step in the previous section activity, the primary and secondary replicas were synchronized.
 Verify the replica state by running the following commands or the script **step6_check_replicas.sh**